tgoldenphoenix/my-dotfiles/README.md

 ## Neovim

 I use [NVIM_APPNAME](https://neovim.io/doc/user/starting.html#%24NVIM_APPNAME) and some shell script to change between two NeoVim configs.
 The first config named `NeoTex` is only for working with LaTeX document.
 The second config named `LazyVim`, which is based on the NeoVim distro [Lazyvim](https://www.lazyvim.org/), is for working with markdown and other file type like lua, python, javascript.
+The zsh script can be found in `.config/zsh/aliases`

 My neovim version is: